eventkoi/eventkoi-lite/readme.txt

-== Event Koi Lite - Events Calendar Plugin for WordPress ==
+== Event Koi Lite - Events Calendar & Event Management Plugin for WordPress ==
 Contributors: eventkoi, lesleysim, ahmedfouaddev Donate link: https://donate.stripe.com/fZubJ1auN86Y1PU8cSdUY01
-Tags: event calendar, calendar, event, events, event list Requires at least: 6.7
+Tags: event calendar, event management, event registration, rsvp, events Requires at least: 6.7
 Tested up to: 6.9
 Requires PHP: 8.0
 Stable tag: 1.3.0.3
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html
-Finally, a modern, unbloated events calendar plugin.
-Display an events calendar or list, and manage RSVPs.
-Uses shortcodes, blocks and page builders.
+A modern, lightweight WordPress events calendar plugin.
+Create an events calendar or event list, manage event registration and RSVPs, and track attendees.

 == Description ==

-Frustrated with bloated, outdated events plugins built over a decade ago?
-EventKoi feels refreshingly modern.

-Here's what you'll get:
-✓ Clean, modern admin settings that are easy to use.
+**EventKoi Lite is a modern WordPress events calendar plugin** built for site owners who are tired of bloated, outdated event management plugins from a decade ago.
+Create and manage in-person and virtual events, display a beautiful events calendar or event list, and handle event registration and attendee management, all from a clean, intuitive admin.

-✓ Display an events calendar, list or grid using blocks, shortcodes, Elementor, or Beaver Builder ✓ Accessible calendar views with timezone support and flexible time display options ✓ Track attendees with RSVPs and QR check-in codes
+✓ **Events calendar & event list** — Display events in a calendar, list, or grid view using blocks, shortcodes, Elementor, or Beaver Builder ✓ **Event registration & RSVP** — Let attendees register for events, manage capacity, and check in with QR codes
+✓ **Attendee management** — Export your attendee list and manage check-ins from your WordPress admin
+✓ **In-person and virtual events** — Supports Google Maps for venues and auto-detects visitor timezone for virtual and international events ✓ **Google Calendar, iCal & Outlook sync** — Let attendees add events to their own calendar with one click
+✓ **Accessible & responsive** — Keyboard navigation, ARIA labels, and a fully mobile-friendly events calendar
+✓ **Event SEO** — Automatic JSON-LD structured data markup so your events appear in Google search results and rich snippets
+✓ **Blocks, shortcodes & page builders** — Works with Gutenberg, Elementor, and Beaver Builder out of the box
 ✓ Secure, well-built code that follows WordPress coding standards ✓ Active development, responsive support, and thorough documentation

-**Need more advanced features?
-Upgrade to EventKoi Pro for custom fields, unlimited calendars, recurring events, and more.
-[Get EventKoi Pro →](https://eventkoi.com/pricing)**
+**Need recurring events, unlimited calendars, and custom fields?
+[Upgrade to EventKoi Pro →](https://eventkoi.com/pricing)**

-##What's included in EventKoi Lite

-###Create & Manage Events with an intuitive and modern UI
+##Event management

-- Add multiple event days, each with its own time
+- Add multiple event days, each with its own start and end time
+- Create in-person events with Google Maps venue embedding
-- Create in-person and virtual events
+- Create virtual events with automatic visitor timezone detection
-- Embed Google Maps for event locations
 - Use your WordPress site's date, time, and timezone settings
 - Customize event page templates in the block editor
-- Localization-ready
+- Localization-ready for

-###Accessible Event Calendar
+###Events Calendar & Event Listing

-- Display your calendar with a shortcode, block, Elementor widget, or Beaver Builder module
+- Embed an events calendar using a block, shortcode, Elementor widget, or Beaver Builder module
+- Display an event listing as a list or grid view
+- Filter events by date range or calendar
-- Accessible calendar views with keyboard navigation and ARIA labels
+- Accessible calendar views with full keyboard navigation and ARIA labels
+- Fully responsive and mobile-friendly for all screen sizes
+- Set the calendar's starting day of the week
+- Choose 12 or 24-hour time display
+- Organize all your events under your events calendar.
+Upgrade to Pro for multiple calendars to segment events by category, location, or type

+## Event Registration & RSVP Management

+- Set event capacity and display remaining spots to encourage signups
+- Let attendees submit and update their event registration (RSVP)
+- Send automated confirmation emails with check-in codes
+- Manage attendee registration and check-ins from WordPress admin
+- Export your full attendee list

+## Calendar Sync & Sharing

+- Let visitors add events to Google Calendar, iCalendar, Outlook 365, or Outlook Live
 - Auto-detect visitor timezone for virtual and international events
-- Let visitors add events to Google Calendar, iCalendar, Outlook 365, or Outlook Live
-- Choose 12 or 24-hour time display
-- Set the calendar's starting day of the week
-- Choose which month and year to display

-###Integrations in EventKoi Lite
+- Social sharing built in

+## Event SEO & Structured Data

+EventKoi Lite automatically outputs JSON-LD structured data for every event, helping your events appear in Google Search rich results and event snippets.
+Structured data is built in, no configuration needed.

+## Page Builder Integrations

-- Elementor: Embed an event calendar or event data using native Elementor elements
+- **Elementor:** Embed an events calendar or event data using native Elementor widgets
-- Beaver Builder: Embed an event calendar or event data using native Beaver Builder modules
+- **Beaver Builder:** Embed an events calendar or event data using native Beaver Builder modules

-###Display Events List or Grid using Custom Filters

-- Display events as a list or grid using a shortcode, block, Elementor widget, or Beaver Builder module
-- Show upcoming events or filter by date range or calendar
-- Build event displays that fit your site's layout and design

-###RSVP: Track who is coming to your events

-- Set event capacity and show remaining spots
-- Let attendees RSVP and update their response
-- Send confirmation emails with QR codes for check-in
-- Manage RSVPs and check-ins from WordPress admin
-- Export your attendee list
+## Block editor and shortcode support
+- **Shortcode builder:** Build shortcodes with multiple queries to display a calendar or list of events
+- **Block Editor:** Add an events calendar, event query loop block or event data block directly in the WordPress editor

 ##Get advanced features with EventKoi Pro

-- **Custom fields**
-	- Add custom fields and groups to any event
 - **Recurring events**
 	- Create advanced rules for events that repeat daily, weekly, monthly, yearly,
 	- Edit individual event instances (custom name, location, description, and more)
-	- Includes event series page
+	- Automatically create a dedicated event series page
+- **Custom fields**
+	- Add custom fields and field groups to any event
-- **Unlimited calendars**
+- **Multiple event calendars**
-	- Segment your events by calendar (e.g. free events vs paid events) and colour.
+	- Lite includes one calendar.
+Pro unlocks unlimited calendars so you can segment events by type, department, location, or audience
 - **Advanced Elementor and Beaver Builder integrations**
-	-  Build custom templates and use Loop features to build event lists.
+	-  Build custom templates and use Loop features to build queryable event lists.
 - **Priority support**
 - **30-day money-back guarantee**
 **[Get EventKoi Pro →](https://eventkoi.com/pricing)**